carolinemalaihull/biotechnology-investment-analytics/README.md

 ## Current Assignment

 In this assignment I will demonstrate Git and GitHub usage for collaborative projects using different Git commands

+## Files

+A gitignore file is included to exclude unnecessary system files (like DS_Store) and keep the repository clean.
+This can also be included to exclude sensitive information like API keys.

+A requirements file is included to list the Python dependencies required for this project.

 ## Git Commands